High school basketball: Holiday Classic tips off at both Parkside and Carthage Tuesday

 It's go time.

-For the 10th year starting Tuesday afternoon at 3 p.m. at both UW-Parkside and Carthage colleges, the DPT Holiday Hoops Classic comes to Kenosha with boys and girls high school basketball teams from mostly Racine and Kenosha counties, with five teams from Milwaukee County and Zion, Ill.
+For the 10th year starting Tuesday afternoon at 3 p.m. at both UW-Parkside and Carthage colleges, the DPT Holiday Hoops Classic comes to Kenosha with boys and girls high school basketball teams from mostly Racine and Kenosha counties, with five teams from Milwaukee County, Lake Geneva Badger and Zion, Ill.

+After nine years of having games exclusively at Carthage College the week after Christmas, this year the four-day basketball extravaganza will be at Parkside for the first time, along with Carthage — a full plate of 32 total games, 16 at each venue.

 People are also reading…